ds-ga-1007/final_project/dov205/README.md

 ### Environment

-When installing dependencies, I make relatively basic assumptions that the user has [miniconda](http://conda.pydata.org/miniconda.html) – a leaner alternative to Python's *Anaconda* package manager – installed.
-To make things as smooth as possible, I suggest creating a new conda environment (note, the syntax differences between setting up an environment for `conda` is similar to `pip`).
+When installing dependencies, I make relatively basic assumptions that the user has at least [miniconda](http://conda.pydata.org/miniconda.html) – a leaner alternative to Python's *Anaconda* package manager – or the standard [pip](https://pypi.python.org/pypi/pip) installed.
+To make things as smooth as possible, I suggest creating a new conda environment (**note:** the syntax differences between setting up an environment for `conda` is similar to `pip`).
 The required commands are as follow:

 ```bash
 # Set up working environment called 'reddit'